mattrussi/gitlab-com-runbooks/docs/vault/access.md

 To obtain access to Vault for your team:

 1. Check if an Okta group already exists for your team, ask a member of the IT team if you aren't sure.
 You can also ask directly in the Access Request below;
-2. Open an [Change Request](https://gitlab.com/gitlab-com/business-technology/change-management/-/issues/new?issuable_template=okta_update_existing_app) with the following:
+2. Open a [Change Request](https://gitlab.com/gitlab-com/business-technology/change-management/-/issues/new?issuable_template=okta_update_existing_app) with the following:

     * if you don't have Okta group yet, ask for a new Okta group to be created and list the team members to be added to it
       * Group Naming Format - team-eng-{team-name}